axic/puretea/README.md

     function check(bytes memory code, uint256 mask) private pure returns (bool satisfied);
 ```

+Additionally in the test suite the [`generateMask`](./test/Puretea.t.sol) helper can be used to create custom masks.

 ## Background

 The need for purity checkers is not something new.
 There have been two bigger efforts on the topic.